cliffordwilliam/my_archive/_posts/2024-09-16-ak-transaction-payroll-insurance-component-change-npp-manual.md

 - Click **Delete Icon** on 1 row to remove that employee row
 - Click **Delete All** on header to remove that employee row

+Added employees does not appear in Employee selector popup

 ### Fill transaction form

 Steps: